 Chemical Injection SkidsOffshore/Products

-As the name implies, a Chemical Injection System is a piece of equipment designed to inject chemicals into a system at the required pressure for the system.
+Chemical Injection Skid, as the name implies, is a piece of equipment designed to inject chemicals into a system at the required pressure for the system.

 Through this kind of oil industry system, water is injected into the reservoir to increase pressure and stimulate the production.
 It is also used to displace or sweep the oil from the reservoir, pushing it towards water injection wells which are usually found in both onshore and offshore.
 Only 30% of the oil in a reservoir is extracted so the system is needed to increase that percentage and maintain the reservoir’s rate of production for a long period of time.